neuvector/circleci-orb/README.md

           medium_vul_to_fail: 3
 ```

-####c.
+#### c.
 Scan an image from a CircleCI build job

-The local boolean parameter is an indicator to run a local scan. set it to be true
+The boolean parameter scan_local_image is an indicator to scan the image on the same host.
+Set it to true.

-The file is the tar archive storing the to-be-scanned image
+The image_tar_file is the tar archive where the image to be scanned is stored.

-The path is the director storing the tar archive file
+The path is the directory where the tar archive file is stored.

-The image_name is the name of the image to be scanned
+The image_name is the name of the image to be scanned.

-The image_tag is the tag name of the image to be scanned
+The image_tag is the tag name of the image to be scanned.

 ```
 version: 2.1
 orbs:
-  neuvector: neuvector/neuvector-orb@1.0.0
+  neuvector: neuvector/neuvector-orb@1.0.2
 workflows:
   scan-image:
     jobs: